A quick comparison of the new Executive Assessment and the GMAT updated for 2021

 -The EA includes Integrated Reasoning in your overall score while the GMAT IR has only it’s own subsection score.

 Is there anything more challenging about Executive Assessment versus the GMAT?
 Yes.
-You can only take the Executive Assessment twice.
+You can only take the Executive Assessment 4 times (two in person and two online).
 That’s it?
 Yep.
-Only two shots at it.
+Only four shots at it.
 Also, there is a limited amount of EA specific practice material.
 That said, you can also use GMAT questions to supplement your EA preparation.

 This is a high level Executive Assessment vs GMAT comparison which should answer most of your questions but we’ll be following up with a more in depth article in the near future.
 Happy studies!